 Programs classified as spyware send information about you and your computer to somebody else.
 Some spyware simply relays the addresses of sites you visit or terms you search for to a server somewhere.
-Others may send back information you type into forms in Internet Explorer or the names of files you download.
-Still others search your hard drive and report back what programs you have installed, contents of your e-mail client's address book (usually to be sold to spammers), or any other information about or on your computer – things such as your name, browser history, login names and passwords, credit card numbers, and your phone number and address.
+Others may send record your keystrokes and back information you type into web forms or the names of files you download.
+Still others can search your hard drive and report back what programs you have installed, contents of your email software address book (usually to be sold to spammers), or any other information about or on your computer - such as your name, browser history, login names and passwords, credit card numbers, and your phone number and address.

 Spyware often works in conjunction with toolbars.
-It may also use a program that is always running in the background to collect data, or it may integrate itself into Internet Explorer, allowing it to run undetected whenever Internet Explorer is open.
+It may also use a program that is always running in the background to collect data, or it may potentially integrate itself into your web browser, allowing it to run undetected whenever you go onto the Internet.Back to Top

 Hijackers take control of various parts of your web browser, including your home page, search pages, and search bar.
 They may also redirect you to certain sites should you mistype an address or prevent you from going to a website they would rather you not, such as sites that combat malware.
 Some will even redirect you to their own search engine when you attempt a search.
 Hiijackers often target a specific web browser cause of a vulnerability they can exploit.Back to Top